TOEFL Reading Question Type - Vocabulary Question

 The word "remnants" in the passage is closest in meaning to

-The assessment of past rises and falls in sea level requires study of submerged land surfaces off the coast and of elevated beaches on land.
+Paragraph: The assessment of past rises and falls in sea level requires study of submerged land surfaces off the coast and of elevated beaches on land.
 Raised beaches are remnants of former coastlines at higher levels relative to the present shoreline and visible, for instance, along the California coast north of San Francisco, the height of a raised beach above the present shoreline, however, does not generally give a straightforward indication of the height of a former sea level.

 Strategy 2: Understand through context